phamminhhanhuet/android.uet.vnubooks/README.md

   - With a valid account, users can edit their profile (full-name, account name, avatar, background image, gender, phone number, birthday, country, language).

-  - By the way, users can set up notification (notification when the authors they following update new contents, or when some readers comment/like/share/archive their works...), set up theme (dark/light/color theme)...
+  - By the way, users can set up notification (notification when the authors who they are following update new contents, or when some readers comment/like/share/archive their works...), set up theme (dark/light/color theme)...

   - App supports follow feature, message feature, report feature, location feature (a user or a story can be assigned with a location, so that other readers can be able to know where the story was written, or where the author is working...
-By clicking in the location, direction feature will open google map and direct a way from readers' current location to the story/author's location), with target is building a community where the creativity is unleashed, the enthusiasm of true novelists is spreaded and a whole big-and-beyond-imagination worlds of words is created by love and sympathy.
+By clicking in the location, direction feature will open google map and direct a way from readers' current locations to the story/author's location), with target is building a community where the creativity is unleashed, the enthusiasm of true novelists is spreaded and a whole big-and-beyond-imagination worlds of words is created by love and sympathy.

+# Credit

-#This work is developed by Pham Minh Hanh.
+This work is developed by Pham Minh Hanh.
 I acknowledge vary works belong to a lot of people around internet that helped me so much in the software development process.